j2udev/dotfiles/README.md

 ```
 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```
-Copy the `.zshrc` file to your home directory.
+Copy the `zsh/.zshrc` file to your home directory.

 Modify the path in the `.zshrc` to be:
 ```